Welcome to today's edition of the Rush 24-7 podcast.

 Oh, I'm so excited to talk to you.

-I told Snardy I loved him too.
+I told Snurdy I loved him, too.

-But my point was, you know, everybody wants to know who Joe the Plumber is.
+But my point was, you know, everybody wants to know who Joe the plumber is.

 I think he's Joe the American.

-I don't want my incentives to be squashed.
+I don't want to be, I don't want my incentives to be squashed.

 I feel like Obama is trying to take our rights to succeed in America.